frequency-chain/style-guide/README.md

 3. Install local package into a new project.
    - Navigate to a new Svelte project.
    - Follow the [installation steps](#installation).
-   - When installing the package, remember to **use the local version you just created**!
+   - When installing the package, remember to **use the local version you just created** by copying the path to the .tgz file or using npm link.

-### Dev Notes

-- Anything that should be exported for the package should be in `src/lib`.
-- Any components that you wish to export must be exported in `index.ts`.